viewDidAppear/CLProgressIndeterminateView/README.md

 CLProgressIndeterminateView
 ===========================

-Indeterminate Progress View for iOS in the Metro UI.
-As seen in Windows Phone 7, 8 and Windows 8.
+Indeterminate Progress View for iOS.
+Designed after the indeterminate bar seen in Windows Phone, and more recently Windows 8.

-BGIndeterminateProgressBar.h & .m
 Created by Benjamin G. Deckys on 28 December, 2012.

 Last modified 8 January, 2013

 Permission is granted to use this code free of charge in any iOS project,